 Are there additional scholarships that I can apply for?

 - Yes.
 In addition to any merit-based scholarship you may have received, John Carroll does have two mission-based scholarships: the Arrupe Scholars Award and the Leadership Scholars Award.
 Click here for more information about these scholarship opportunities.
-Note that the deadline to apply is January 15, 2014.
+Note that the deadline to apply is January 15, 2015 at noon Eastern.

 - Finalists for the Arrupe Scholars Award and Leadership Scholars Award are notified in early March.